EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 - Folder **Exp3_irreg_waves_0.5m**
 - Folder **hammer_test**

 The description of the measurement and corresponding wave parameters is given in each folder.

+## Data organisation

+All the main folders have several sub-folders and each sub-folder consists of mainly two types of files, i.e. *.pan* and *.h5m*.
+The files with extension *.pan* states the general information about experimental tests and sensors in text format.